ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 `vlmd --filepath ./input/example_redcap_demo.redcap.csv --inputtype redcap.csv --outputdir ./output/heal-vlmd-from-redcap.csv`

-In this command, "example_repcap_demo.redcap.csv” is the filename of the data dictionary that was exported from RedCap, “redcap.csv” is the file type of the inputted data dictionary, and heal-vlmd-from-redcap.csv is the filename chosen for the newly created HEAL-compliant data dictionary.

-Once this command executes, theI can locate my new, generated HEAL-compliant data dictionary can be located in the `/output/` directory.

 #### Windows and PC

 Execute the following command:

 `vlmd --filepath .\input\example_redcap_demo.redcap.csv --inputtype redcap.csv --outputdir .\output\heal-vlmd-from-redcap.csv`

-In this command, "example_repcap_demo.redcap.csv” is the filename of the data dictionary that was exported from RedCap, “redcap.csv” is the file type of the inputted data dictionary, and heal-vlmd-from-redcap.csv is the filename chosen for the newly created HEAL-compliant data dictionary.
+In this command, `example_repcap_demo.redcap.csv` is the filename of the data dictionary that was exported from RedCap, `redcap.csv` is the file type of the inputted data dictionary, and heal-vlmd-from-redcap.csv is the filename chosen for the newly created HEAL-compliant data dictionary.

-Once this command executes, theI can locate my new, generated HEAL-compliant data dictionary can be located in the `/output/` folderdirectory.
+Once this command executes, the generated HEAL-compliant data dictionary can be found in the `/output/` folder.

 If you do not enter a `--description`, it will produce an error for the JSON format: